So what factors for challenging a will can affect your case?

 Factors for Challenging a Will

-Challenging a will factors involve certain specific grounds.
+Certain will challenging factors involve specific grounds.
 The four legal grounds for contesting a will include:

-- Undue influence: The testator was influenced by a beneficiary or on a beneficiaries’ behalf to change the will in their favour, or they have influenced the testator to believe ill of another beneficiary.
+- Undue influence: The testator was influenced by a beneficiary or on a beneficiaries’ behalf to change the will in their favour.
+Or they influence the testator to believe ill of another beneficiary.
 Sudden changes to the will can often prove this.

-- Lack of capacity: The testator did not have the correct capacity to understand or have knowledge of the document they were signing.
+- Lack of capacity: The testator lacks the necessary capacity to understand or know the document they were signing.
 It can be due to illnesses such as dementia, or even as simple as the testator being deaf on signing the will.

 - Forgery: All or part of the will may have been forged, for instance, the signature.
 Forgery even includes cases in which the original will has been lost or replaced unnecessarily.